ireneyaoyao/Springboard/Capstone/Final Report/Final Report.md

                              n.trees = 10000)
 ```

-1. Predict the outcomes of the test set
+a.
+Predict the outcomes of the test set

 ``` r
 pred_gbm <- predict(object = dog_model_gbm,